graemeniedermayer/ArAce/README.md

 # ArAce
-My goal here is to create a standard candle for extensions to a basic AR game
+My goal here is to create a standard candle AR game for comparing the FPS differences of AR extensions.